BEYOND THE NEW BOOKS

 There are many variables at work and none of them are known.
 All we do know is to expect surprises such as that of March 2020 when the new 'Edward the Confessor' was announced and five months notice.

 This list does not include the four titles brought into the series by Yale and perhaps these will not be challenged.
 Indeed, the authors of two of them are still living.
-Of these four, the one very inadequate title is George I which does not present the politics and history of Britain during the reign, but instead concentrates on the foreign policy of the first Hanoverian king of Great Britain.
-It ought to be at the head of the queue for replacement.
+Of these four, the one very inadequate title is George I which does not conform to the house-style of the series - as broad as that is - and more importantly it does not present the politics and history of Britain during the reign.
+Instead the book is focused on the foreign policy of the first Hanoverian king of Great Britain.
+It deserves a place at the head of the queue for replacement.

 The release of Henry III was announced in September 2019 via Yale's website with publication dates of May 2020 in the UK and June 2020 in the USA.